It was 5:45 A.M.

 To be fair, the view was gorgeous from the room at the Vdara hotel in Las Vegas.
 It was the morning after the first New Years Eve I spent away from Lindsey since we met.
 The lights still twinkled over the city in a magical dance, like fireflies.
 In that moment, I wasn't sad, nor was I excited yet.
 I was tired.
 Blurry eyed and toe-stubbing-on-the-nightstand tired.
 And despite being the dawn of 2017, I only had a single drink the night before, though the alarm still sounded like a drill sergeant.

 After dressing, throwing a tie around my neck, somehow making it look a 7/10 (thank you very much), I stared at myself in the mirror.
 Then down at the bathroom sink.
-I had laid out a hand towel with all of my toiletries lined up neatly.
+I had laid out a hand towel with all of my toiletries, perfectly lined.
 I proceeded one by one to use each, swiftly, checking my watch, then hurrying on.
 My dopp kit sat on the corner, empty.
 It was too bulky and I kept digging around in it for the things I needed, which took longer than the time I always seemed to have.
-So instead, they lay there on the hand towel for the third night in a row.
+So instead, my bathroom items lay there on the hand towel for the third night in a row.